danielgafni/Bachelor/README.md

 ### Modeling of visual recognition based on spiking neural networks with a competition between local receptive fields

-# Overview of the current state of my work
+# Overview

 I work with unsupervised learning on MNIST of Spiking Neural Networks.

 I've reproduced the results of this [paper](https://arxiv.org/abs/1904.06269) using the [bindsnet](https://github.com/Hananel-Hazan/bindsnet) library.
 It is important to read the paper for further understanding.

+I have two goals:

+* Comparison of Locally Connected networks to Convolution and Fully Connected networks (with similar  number of parameters)
+* Finding an efficient way of training inhibitor (competitive) connections and finding out if they positively affect the accuracy.

 Currently I have trained 25- and 100-filter Locally Connected networks.
 The networks have two layers: X - input, Y - output (hidden layer).
 The Y neurons with the same receptive fields have competitive (inhibitor) connections between them.
 These connections are defined as a constant negative weight, but can be trained later.
 Training of these competitive connections to improve accuracy is the main goal of this work, but I also compare Locally Connected networks with Convolution networks and Fully Connected networks.
 Lower are the results of this comparison.
 Best results are presented with std ~ 0.1-1%.
 Some of the lower accuracies might be for networks with sub-optimal parameters, because I didn't have enough time for all the computations.